Mike Pence is breaking ties in the Senate at a record-setting pace

 He also cast the deciding vote in the nomination of Betsy DeVos to be secretary of education.

-Pence is currently tied for 17th place all-time in total deadlock-resolving votes.
-John Calhoun holds the top spot with 31 tie-breaking votes during his time as vice president, from 1825 to 1832.
+Pence is currently tied for 13th place all-time in total deadlock-resolving votes.
+John Calhoun holds the top spot, with 31 tie-breaking votes during his time as vice president, from 1825 to 1832.
 John Adams cast 29 deciding votes as vice president in the late 1700s.

 More recently, Al Gore cast four tie-breaking votes, Dick Cheney cast eight and Joe Biden cast zero during his eight years as vice president.